hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 - deploy a job only on members with required partitions.
 - prune processors which are not required for job execution - e.g, their input processor doesn't produce data and the processor itself can work only with input.
-- limit count partitions involved in IMap scan.
+- limit number of partitions involved in IMap scan.

 Non-goals are :
 - support any kind of pruning for streaming jobs.
 It may be considered to do later, but now it is not a case.